 Oxy IR Detox

 Oxy IR is a brand of oxycodone medication that is used to treat moderate to severe pain.
 This drug can be very helpful to a number of individuals, and as long as it is taken safely under the care of a doctor, it should not cause addiction or other dangerous issues.
 However, if it is taken regularly for a prolonged period of time (usually about three weeks or longer), it will cause dependence.
+When this occurs, Oxy IR detox treatment should be considered.

 People also abuse drugs like Oxy IR because they can cause a serious high as well as relaxation and euphoria.
 Sadly, when an individual begins to do this, the drug causes changes to the way the brain works.
 Over time, the individual can become dependent as well as addicted.